What's Your Limit?

 Role: UX researcher and writer

-Tools: Instagram and Figma
+Tools: Instagram (Poll feature) and Figma

-5 weeks (May - June 2025)
+Timeline: 5 weeks (May - June 2025)

 Project Background: